manjari-ravishankar/Vision-based-grading-of-apple-fruit-/README.md

 A Random Forest classifier is trained using the selected features.

-The trained model can predict the quality of a new apple image and provide:
+The system classifies apples into two classes:

+- Defected
+- Non-Defected

+For a new apple image, the trained model provides:

 - Predicted class
 - Prediction confidence